cmlang/cml-compiler/README.md

 One of the following is required to install the CML compiler:
 - Homebrew (on macOS - at https://brew.sh)
-- or Linuxbrew (on Linux - at http://linuxbrew.sh)
+- Linuxbrew (on Linux - at http://linuxbrew.sh)

 NOTE for Linux users: We have not yet tested the installation on Linux, but we expect you should be able to use Linuxbrew on Linux